adithyaov/adithyaov.github.io/posts/2019-07-08-acyclic-alga.md

 ```

 One could potentially replace `Ord` instance completely with `shrink`
 operations.
-This has been demonstrated in [this gist](https://gist.github.com/adithyaov/bf3bf5d595bc1bb587d0aea03f1b3412).
+This has been demonstrated in [this gist][shrink gist].

 Unfortunately, with the current implementation of `shrink`,
 few important mathematical properties will be broken.